avineshwar/secretgrind/README.md

 	Secretgrind is now able to retrieve the variable name as `test1.c:18:@0xffefffb4b:stack_var`: the variable is stored at address 0xffefffb4b, its name is `stack_var` and it was declared in the file test1.c at line 18.

-	Now recompile test.c with optimization:
+	Now recompile test.c with optimization and re-run Secretgrind:

 		[me@machine ~/examples] gcc -Wall -O2 test.c -o test

-	and re-run Secretgrind:

 		[me@machine ~/examples] secretgrind --var-name=yes --mnemonics=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...